 - Many different packaging size options, as well as multiple flat rate and variable pricing options

-Of the various delivery services found in the United States, USPS is the only one that reaches every address in the nation.
-It does not receive any taxpayer money for operating expenses, instead relying on the sale of postage, services and other products to fund its operations.
-Despite the increasing prevalence of ecommerce and changing shipping habits, USPS has maintained 31,000 retail locations around the country, brings in approximately $65 billion annually and delivers nearly 40 percent of the world’s mail.
+Of the various delivery services found in the United States, the USPS ® is the only one that reaches every address in the nation.
+It does not receive any taxpayer money for operating expenses, instead relying on the sale of postage, services, and other products to fund its operations.
+Despite the increasing prevalence of ecommerce and changing shipping habits, USPS ® has maintained 31,000 retail locations around the country, brings in approximately $65 billion annually and delivers nearly 40 percent of the world’s mail.

-The upgrades USPS has made should provide a number of key benefits to businesses and organizations across the country, and looks to position the agency well against private-sector competitors like UPS®, FedEx® and others.
+The upgrades USPS ® has made should provide a number of key benefits to businesses and organizations across the country.
+The upgrades will also help to position the agency well against private-sector competitors like UPS ®, FedEx ® and others.